You can estimate your income for child support when you expect it to drop by at least 15% from the income used in your assessment.

 For us to accept your estimation, you also need to meet all the following requirements.

-• You expect your total income for the year to be at least 15% lower than the amount on your assessment notice.
+- You expect your total income for the year to be at least 15% lower than the amount on your assessment notice - this means your year-to-date income plus your estimated income for the rest of the year.

-• If you were to earn the new lower income for a whole year, the year's income would be lower than the amount used on your notice.
+- If you were to earn the income you have estimated for a whole year, the year's income would be lower than the amount used on your notice.
 This is called annualised income.
 It makes sure that you’ll be better off if we accept your estimation.

 Overseas income